jjbutler52/ProjectGreenPants/README.md

 ## Summary
 It's free to run your own bot for your games.
 Only one person needs to setup the bot and everyone else just needs a telegram account and a private telegram chat with the bot and all members.

+## Bot Usage
+type "/h" to get a list of available commands

+attack usage: /a >skill< - Where >skill< is your weapon skill + any combat modifiers

+defend usage: /d >skill< - Where >skill< is your weapon skill + any combat modifiers
 ## Setup Instructions
 This will be simple to setup just following the directions below: